codahale/lockstitch-go/design.md

 #### KDF Chains

-Given that `Derive` is KDF-secure with respect to the protocol's transcript and replaces the protocol's transcript with KDF-derived output, sequences of Lockstitch operations which accept input and output in a protocol form a [KDF chain], giving Lockstitch protocols the following security properties:
+Given that `Derive` is KDF-secure with respect to the protocol's transcript and replaces the protocol's transcript with KDF-derived output, sequences of Lockstitch operations which accept input and output in a protocol form a [KDF chain].
+Consequently, Lockstitch protocols have the following security properties:

 [KDF chain]: https://signal.org/docs/specifications/doubleratchet/doubleratchet.pdf